floriankyn/Myntist-GPT-Engine/README.md

 - Node.js: Download and install Node.js from [nodejs.org](https://nodejs.org/).
 - npm: npm is included with Node.js.
 Ensure it is installed by running `npm -v`.
+- Python: python is requited to run chromadb

 ### Installation